mercadopago/devsite-docs/guides/checkout-api-v2/yape.en.md

 After completing the inclusion of the form and obtaining the necessary data, generate the Yape token using MercadoPago.js or via API.

+> NOTE
+>
+> The token is single-use per purchase and must be sent during the payment creation stage.

 ### Generate token via MercadoPago.js

 Use the `mp.yape.create` method to generate a Yape token, as shown in the code below: